fusioncharts/dev_centre_docs/getting-started/angular/angular/configure-your-chart-using-angular.md

 })
 export class AppModule {}
 ```

+In the above code:

+1. Necessary libraries and components have been included using import.
+For example, `angular-fusioncharts`, `fusioncharts`, etc.

+2. Loaded FusionCharts, chart module and fusion theme.

+3. Added dependencies to `FusionChartsModule`.

 > The `<fusioncharts></fusioncharts>` component is available to be used by any component your app.
 We will render our first chart in the main `app.component`.